frenchcutgreenbean/UNIT3D-Upload-Checker/README.md

+# UNIT3D Upload Checker

+A command-line tool to scan directories for movies and check for duplicates across UNIT3D trackers.

-# Features
+## Features

 - Scan directories for movies (.mkv only)
 - Parse filenames then search on TMDB
 - Use TMDB id + resolution (if found) to search trackers for unique movies
-- Ability to ignore groups, qualities, and other keywords.
+- Ability to ignore groups, qualities, and other keywords
-- Scan the file with mediainfo to ensure either English audio or English subtitles.
+- Scan files with mediainfo to ensure either English audio or English subtitles
 - Export possible uploads to gg-bot commands and .txt or .csv files

 ## Sites Supported